 Surveys and polls conducted by AreaVibes with residents of the area revealed unfavorable results concerning the walkability of amenities, the availability of parks and public transit access.

-Fruitland, ID receives 67/100 for its livability score; this results in a ranking of #71 in Idaho and #8,431 in the USA.
-If we probe a little deeper into each category within the livability score, we see that Fruitland has higher than average grades for the following: crime (A), cost of living (A+) and housing (B).
-On a less positive note, Fruitland does not have favorable grades for the following: amenities (F) and education (D-).
-If we take a look at the data, we can find out why.
+Fruitland, ID receives 70 out of 100 for its livability score; this results in a ranking of #59 in Idaho and #7,362 in the USA.
+For each of the livability categories, we see that Fruitland ranks very well for crime (A+), cost of living (A+) and housing (A+).
+Fruitland does not do well for the following: amenities (F) and education (D).
+It might be wise to take a closer look at each category to find out why.

-There are many factors that go into deciding if an area is the right fit for your lifestyle.
-Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
-But before even considering if those options are attainable, we'll need to know if the real estate in Fruitland is actually affordable.
-The median home price for Fruitland homes is $146,100, which is 13% lower than the Idaho average.
-If we take a closer look at the affordability of homes in Fruitland, we’ll see that the home price to income ratio is 3.1, which is 8.8% lower than the Idaho average.
+Assuming that Fruitland meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Fruitland.
+Everything else becomes a lot less important if it turns out that home prices in Fruitland are simply unattainable.
+The median home price for Fruitland homes is $260,516, which is 15.1% lower than the Idaho average.
+If we take a closer look at the affordability of homes in Fruitland, we’ll see that the home price to income ratio is 3.7, which is 11.9% lower than the Idaho average.